christophstrasen/WorldObserver/docs_internal/drafts/refactor_interest_definitions_and_sensors.md

 ## Open questions (intentionally deferred)

-- Container traversal: depth=1 vs recursive; do we need a knob like `includeContainerItemsDepth`?
+- Container traversal: depth=1 vs recursive; do we need a setting like `includeContainerItemsDepth`?
   - Answer: Yes limit to depth=1
 - Item identity: what do we do when `getID()` is missing/unreliable for some ground objects?
   - Answer: Throw a warning and don't emmit